-Pool marketing is the most popular alternative offered by PCCA to its members because it achieves a good average price over time, minimizes members’ risk, and allows them to focus on their farming operations.
+Pool marketing is the most popular alternative offered by PCCA to its grower-owners because it achieves a good average price over time, minimizes risk, and allows them to focus on their farming operations.

 Prior to harvest, an initial advance payment is set by PCCA’s Board of Directors.
 The amount of the advance is decided by a number of market factors.
 Cotton that is eligible for the loan is advanced the loan value as a minimum.
 The advance rate for cotton not eligible for the loan is fixed at a reasonable discount to the loan level based upon market conditions.
 Periodic progress payments are made throughout the year as cotton is sold.
 After PCCA’s year-end on June 30 each year, a dividend is declared and book credits are allocated which will be retired in later years.

 Pool members receive the full value achieved from the sale of their cotton less an administrative fee composed of the costs incurred in marketing.
 PCCA’s fee is the lowest among pools who disclose their fees and is generally one or two dollars a bale below the cheapest competitor.
 Year-in and year-out, PCCA pool members will pay much less for marketing than they would selling through other avenues, and they will always receive the full benefits of price achieved, quality and weight gains, and any savings in shipping and handling costs.